Login or Register to make a submission.

 Other Formatting:

-• Title Page: Include all authors' names, titles, affiliations, e-mail addresses, and a short (2-3 sentence) biography of each author.
+• Title Page: A document that includes all authors' names, titles, affiliations, e-mail addresses, and a short (2-3 sentence) biography of each author.

-• Main Document: Remove ALL identifying information and include the abstract, main text of article, appendices, endnotes, references, and tables and figures.
+• Main Document: A separate document that excludes ALL identifying information and includes the abstract, main text of the article, appendices, endnotes, references, and tables and figures.
 Failure to do so will delay the review process.

 • Article Title and Section Headings